miculan/telegram-mtproto2-verification/src/README.md

 **TL;DR**

-1. Install ProVerif 2.01 or later.
+1. Install ProVerif 2.01 or later (v2.04 or later recommended).

 2. Make sure that `proverif` is in your `PATH`.

 3. Execute:

     ```sh